Download the Supplemental Rules as a Printable PDF.

 *Should the checkered flag be displayed later than the official distance, the finishing order will be decided on the basis of the official distance.

 *Under any other circumstances, the winner is the leader at the time the checkered flag is displayed.

 *Should a rider be given the checkered flag ahead of the actual winner, or with the winners, the rider will be scored as having completed the race in the race position the rider was running at that time.

 4.1 SUPERCROSS FUTURES AMA NATIONAL CHAMPIONSHIP QUALIFYING PROCEDURE AND INFORMATION

 *The top 3 finishing riders in each class from each event will qualify for the Supercross Futures AMA National Championship.

 *A rider may compete in multiple events, however, the first event the rider qualifies in will be the one the rider is advanced from.

 *All riders will advance a position in their class if another rider has already qualified out of that class in a different event.

-*The riders highest finishing position throughout all the events determines their heat race gate pick for the Supercross Futures AMA National Championship.
+*The rider's highest finishing position throughout all the events determines their moto one gate pick for the Supercross Futures AMA National Championship.

 *Riders are only eligible to compete in the Supercross Futures AMA National Championships if they participated and qualified in that class during the 2019 Supercross Futures season.